This document covers the following topics:

 Some languages, for example Arabic and Hebrew, are written from right-to-left (RTL), whereas the majority of the languages, for example English and German, are written from left-to-right (LTR).
 Text which contains both left-to-right and right-to-left characters is called bidirectional text.

-automatically; the user always has to specify all required parameters (for
+always has to specify all required parameters (for example, PM=I

 .